nelson8013/interswitch_bookStore_service/README.md

     ```

 ## Run Instructions
-Before running the application, if you have a user/username and user name different from the suggested credentials above,
+Before running the application, if you have a user/username and username different from the suggested credentials above,
 navigate to the application.properties file located at ``` Bookstore-service\src\main\resources ``` and update the fields below.

 ```bash